melinda-hl-lim/Launch-School/js-230_dom_async/2_event_driven_async.md

 As the `event` object moves through capturing and bubbling phases, it checks if there are any listeners for the event on the DOM objects that it passes.

-If there is an event listener, the event listener fires on the target element, which is described as firing on the **target phase**.
+If there is an event listener, the event listener fires.
+When the event listener fires on the target element, which is described as firing on the **target phase**.

 The event gets dispatched to each element twice, once during capturing and once during bubbling.
 However, the *event listener* only gets called/fired in one phase.
 By default, the listener is set to fire during the *bubbling phase*.
 To set it to listen on the capturing phase, we can use a third optional argument for `addEventListener`: set `useCapture` to `true`.